patchew-project/qemu/docs/system/removed-features.rst

 This option was undocumented and not used in the field.
 Use `-device usb-ccid`` instead.

+``-writeconfig`` (since 6.1)
+'''''''''''''''''''''''''''''

+The ``-writeconfig`` option was not able to serialize the entire contents of the QEMU command line.
+It is thus considered a failed experiment and removed without a replacement.

 QEMU Machine Protocol (QMP) commands
 ------------------------------------